 Happy New Year!
 It’s incredible to think about how far we’ve come in the last twelve months!
-My partner and I moved from New Jersey to Nashville this past summer, we’ve gotten new jobs, a new apartment and a whole new life in a great city.
 I’ve had ups and downs with publishing, met and worked with amazing authors, had a press close and a new book release.
 I’ve finished some projects, started others and read some truly wonderful books.

-I set my reading goals for 150 books last year and I did the same for 2019 this morning!
-I didn’t hit them, but I did end up reading 110 books, which I’m very pleased with, especially with everything else going on!
+I set my reading goals for 150 books last year and I did 200 for 2020 this morning!
+I didn’t hit them, but I did end up reading 87 books, which I’m very pleased with, especially with everything else going on!
 You’ve heard the phrase Shoot for the moon, even if you miss, you’ll land among the stars.
 Even if you don’t achieve those massive goals–finish a book, sell a thousand copies, read 200 books, you’ll still achieve some pretty incredible things.

 Divide and Conquer

 Dreaming big is great, but the best way to meet those goals is to break them down into more manageable pieces.
 For working on a new story, it might be weekly or monthly goals you’re trying to hit.
 For reading a lot, consider adding a chapter or two to your nighttime ritual.
 There’s a reason National Novel Writing Month is so effective–there are concrete goals and the drive to complete them in time.